PhillyGilly/Carbon-Intensity-UK-HA/README.md

   carbon_intensity: 're:(sensor.carbon_intensity_postcode)'
   postcode: LE16 9xy
 ```
-Although this is my concept, the rest sensor yaml was pretyy much written for me by @Troon in the HA community forum.
+Although this is my concept, the rest sensor yaml was pretty much written for me by @Troon in the HA community forum.
 Thank you!